Skip to content

 Z0=60εeffln(Fu+1+4u2)Z_0 = \frac{60}{\sqrt{\varepsilon_{\text{eff}}}} \ln\left(\frac{F}{u} + \sqrt{1 + \frac{4}{u^2}}\right)

-where u=weff/hu = w_{\text{eff}} / h is the normalized width and εeff\varepsilon_{\text{eff}} is the effective dielectric constant (a weighted average of the substrate and air above the trace).
-This formula is accurate to better than 1% for 0.1w/h100.1 \leq w/h \leq 10.
+Here u=weff/hu = w_{\text{eff}} / h is your normalized trace width and εeff\varepsilon_{\text{eff}} is the effective dielectric constant—basically a weighted average between your PCB substrate and the air above the trace.
+This formula holds to within 1% accuracy for 0.1w/h100.1 \leq w/h \leq 10, which covers almost everything you'll build.

 Trace Modes: Microstrip vs. Stripline vs. CPWG